“We are His Chosen”

 The Pit Veteran with Shield is an elite fighter of the Spire Tyrants warband, and you can build 3 of them from a single box.
 It is also one of the most versatile fighters in the warband.

-It only has 2 attacks and only 3 Strength, so it is unlikely to do a lot of damage from its melee profile alone, but with their solid critical damage of 4, they benefit greatly from being close to the Pit Champion when his +1 attacks ability goes off.
+It has 3 attacks with Strength 4 and 2/4 damage, that greatly benefit from being close to the Pit Champion when his +1 attacks ability goes off.

 Pit Veteran with Dual Weapons: 105 points

-The Pit Veteran with Dual Weapons is an alternate build option for one of the Pit Veterans with Shield.
+The Pit Veteran with Dual Weapons is an alternative build option for one of the Pit Veterans with Shield.

 In terms of doing damage, more attack dice is always great, so build this version of the Pit Veteran where you can, even though the basic box for the warband only lets you build 1 of them.

-The Pit Fighters are the most basic fighters of the Spire Tyrants warband, and this version can be built with either a Punch Dagger which brings it up to 4 attacks (which is great for a 60 point fighter), or a Spear which gives them a range of 2 inches and an extra damage point on a critical hit.
+The Pit Fighters are the most basic fighters of the Spire Tyrants warband, and this version can be built with either a Punch Dagger which brings it up to 4 attacks, or a Spear which gives them a range of 2″ but one attack less.

 This is a very useful ability, since some of your other abilities like the Pit Veteran’s Shield Ram work best if you get into combat first rather than the enemy closing in on you, and since the Pit Fighter is so cheap, there’s no reason not to take him as part of your warband, even if it is only for the access to his ability.